Telecommuting jobs are the wave of the future. Because of our technology, we can now work some jobs anywhere we want from our computers.

-Since most of their work is computerize now, they can do this job from their homes.
+Since most of their work is computerized now, they can do this job from their homes.
 They usually receive documents from medical institutions that they organize and set up.
-They can also spend time talking to patient’s verifying information.
+They can also spend time talking to patient's verifying information.
 Either way, this job is done both in medical facilities and at home, with more at-home positions available every year we progress in our information security.

 Nurse case managers work with physicians and patients to ensure proper medical care is provided.
 They coordinate between patients, families, and doctors.
 They can monitor and evaluate the health care of a patient and work with other members of a medical team.

 Usually, if you work from home, you consult with other RNs and doctors and coordinate care through telephone and the internet.
 You basically set everything up, make sure the most efficient care is being offered, and see that the patient receives proper care through all of their treatment.
 You work to organize care, advocate for your patient, and correspond between doctors and family.

 According to PayScale, Nurse Case Managers typically earn $70,000 per year.

 A medical director is a physician who gives guidance, provides leadership and oversees the practice of caregivers in an area.
 They direct treatment and create protocols for treatment for other physicians and care providers.

 Now, they this is one of the big telecommuting jobs in healthcare because the internet and networking systems allow doctors to correspond and create treatment protocols for different facilities in an area.
 Now, tenured, well-practiced doctors can move into a more administrative role where they can organize and create systems over a whole area of hospitals.